enomsg/vim-haskellConcealPlus/README.md

 ### Available Options

+    'q' option to disable concealing of scientific constants (e.g. π).
     'A' option to not try to preserve indentation.
     's' option to disable space consumption after ∑,∏,√ and ¬ functions.
     '*' option to enable concealing of asterisk with '⋅' sign.